 Manufacturing websites are a niche that make them different from other kinds of websites.
 They need to display their products in such a way that searchers can find and visit the page of the specific product they want.
 They need to be searchable.
 But they also need to show the quality of the product, of the people making the product and even the process and standards that go into creating the product.

-Here are the three requirements for a manufacturing website that actually connects with customers and potential customers:
+Here are the five requirements for a manufacturing website that actually connects with customers and potential customers:

 It needs to have a product database.
 Whether you actually sell directly online or just show the products, the database needs to function like an ecommerce site where you can view individual product pages, get the specs, perhaps even see reviews and get support for the product.
 All of this can and should be done through a product database so you can dynamically display different products – by category, most popular, possibly even by price or SKU.